Britain to spend an extra $2.6 billion on no-deal Brexit planning

 By Andrew MacAskill

-LONDON, July 31 (Reuters) - Britain is ramping up preparations for a no-deal Brexit by preparing to spend an extra 2.1 billion pounds ($2.6 billion) to make sure the country is ready to leave the European Union with or without a divorce deal at the end of October.
+LONDON, July 31 (Reuters) - Britain is ramping up preparations for a no-deal Brexit by spending an extra 2.1 billion pounds ($2.6 billion) to make sure the country is ready to leave the European Union with or without a divorce deal at the end of October.

-The new government led by Prime Minister Boris Johnson, which took power last week, has pledged to leave the trading bloc without an agreement in three months unless the EU agrees to renegotiate the deal agreed by his predecessor Theresa May.
+Prime Minister Boris Johnson, who took power last week, has pledged to leave the trading bloc without an agreement in three months unless the EU agrees to renegotiate the deal agreed by his predecessor Theresa May.

-In his first major policy announcement, new finance minister Sajid Javid doubled spending on preparations for a no deal exit this year.
-The extra money will fund a nationwide advertising campaign, help Britons living abroad, ensure the supply of medicine and improve infrastructure around ports.
+In his first major policy announcement, new finance minister Sajid Javid said the extra money will fund a nationwide advertising campaign, ensure the supply of vital medicines, help Britons living abroad, and improve infrastructure around ports.

 "With 92 days until the UK leaves the European Union it's vital that we intensify our planning to ensure we are ready," Javid said.
 "We want to get a good deal that abolishes the anti-democratic backstop.
 But if we can't get a good deal, we'll have to leave without one."